Charlie's Farm: Plot

-They are amazed at Charlie who is watching them from the dam.
-Mick goes to confront Charlie, naked, who cuts off Mick's genital and shoves it down his throat, killing him.
-Melanie runs and is chased through the woods but is killed when Charlie rips out her lower jaw.
+They spot Charlie who is watching them from the dam.
+Mick goes to confront Charlie, who cuts off Mick's genitals and shoves them down his throat, killing him.
+Melanie runs into the woods, but is killed by Charlie, who rips out her lower jaw.
 Natasha and Jason find another barn.
 Jason insists they go inside but Natasha refuses and waits.
 Tony, fearing for the group, goes to the Farm to check on them.
 Meanwhile, Jason, who was taking a long time inside, alarms Natasha who follows him in.
 Jason warns Natasha to be quiet as he finds Charlie roaming inside the barn.

-Tony arrives and faces Charlie head-on in hand-to-hand combat.
-Jason tries to assist, but Tony is killed when Charlie tears out the skin on his neck.
+Tony arrives and faces Charlie in hand-to-hand combat.
+Jason tries to assist, but Tony is killed when Charlie tears his throat out.
 Jason is then also killed when Charlie slits his throat in front of Natasha.
-Natasha flees but is knocked unconscious and captured by Charlie.
-She then wakes up in an underground chamber, breaks free and escapes, discovering many corpses of Charlie's previous victims.
+Natasha attempts to flee but is knocked unconscious and captured by Charlie.
+She then wakes up in an underground chamber.
+Natasha breaks free and escapes, discovering many corpses of Charlie's previous victims.
 Old Blue, the elderly patron from the pub, appears and assists Natasha in escaping.
 Charlie, however, catches up to them and kills Old Blue with an axe to the back.
 Natasha takes Old Blue's rifle and shoots Charlie in the chest, seemingly killing him.
-She gets to Old Blue's truck, but Charlie, who survived the gunshot, surprises her by impaling her with a rifle in her stomach, pulling out her guts, which he tosses away after killing her.
-Charlie then picks up her dead body and goes back to his land.
+She gets to Old Blue's truck, but Charlie, who survived the gunshot, surprises her by impaling her with a rifle and pulling out her guts, which he tosses away after killing her.
+Charlie then picks up her dead body and begins to carry it back to the Farm.